 Heat your oil, and coat your fish sticks.
 While your oil is heating, you can coat your fish sticks.
 Start with the egg wash, then dip into the almond flour coating.
-You should not need to do a double dip.

-As you add the breading your fish sticks, lay them out on a foil lined sheet, until all sticks have been coated.
+As you add the breading your fish sticks, lay them out on a foil-lined sheet, until all sticks have been coated.

 When your oil is hot enough, place breaded fish sticks in oil and fry until browned on all sides.

 When your Fried Cod Fish Sticks are crispy and browned, remove from hot oil and drain on paper towels.

 A good knife is essential for cutting.
 I like to use my Anolon Utility Knife when cutting my Cod Fillets.
 It is sharp and easy to handle and probably my very favorite knife in the kitchen!

 What to serve with Fried Cod Fish Sticks

 We always serve our Homemade Tartar Sauce Recipe with this Fried Cod Fish Stick recipe.
 A great side to go with this fish recipe would be this recipe for Garlic Mashed Cauliflower with Browned Butter.
 Or, if you’re not watching your carbs, this Pasta Salad with Creamy Parmesan Dressing would be a great match!